 A large wedding can be a beautiful occasion.
-However, there are many reasons to consider an elopement or microwedding.
+However, there are many reasons to elope or have a small wedding.
 For example, taking charge of your day by scaling it back brings a certain amount of freedom.
 It allows an intimacy that isn’t always obtainable with a larger wedding.
 Many couples cite wanting to keep the day feeling more authentic as their main inspiration for staying small.

 In some instances, a big wedding party can be a lot of fun.
 However, having fewer guests refocuses the attention.
-When eloping, the day once again becomes centered around you as a couple.
+One of the main reasons to elope is that it centers the day uniquely around you as a couple.
 It creates a clearer view of the reason you’re getting married to begin with.
 This is true whether it’s just the two of you or you include your immediate family and closest friends.
-With an elopement, the entire day is focused on the love you share and the very important step you are taking together.
+With a small wedding, the entire day is focused on the love you share and the very important step you are taking together.

 When the guest list goes up, so does the list of responsibilities to said guests.
 Suddenly you are considering menus, types of music, and travel plans for out of towners.
 Eloping avoids all this and lets you build the day around your own ideas and priorities.

-Other couples opt for eloping to eliminating the stress of planning a wedding.
+Other couples opt for eloping or having a small wedding to eliminate the stress of planning a wedding.
 This is because putting together any large scale event involves a lot of decision making and deadlines.
 Also, it is a significant time commitment.
 Then, factor in the opinions (sometimes solicited, sometimes not!) that come from family and well-meaning friends.
 Mix in the financial implications, travel coordination, and it starts to snowball.
 Suddenly, the scale of the day can grow very quickly.
 A “simple” traditional wedding is no longer so simple.

-With an elopement, there are fewer people involved.
+A good reason to elope is that it involves fewer people.
 As such, tricky decisions are often easier to make, or even eliminated altogether.
 For example, there is no complex reception seating chart to plan.
 No block of rooms to arrange with a hotel.
 And no guest list management to decide who to include.
 Instead, the end result is a low key day that makes the two of you happy.

 The eloping experience

-Many couples actually prefer the experience of an elopement, and the freedom it allows.
+Many couples actually prefer the experience of an elopement or small wedding, and the freedom it allows.
 For example, a destination elopement brings an array of options as vast as the planet.
 If you want, you can get married with your toes in the sand at sunset.
 Or, you can tie the knot in a national park at sunrise.
 Or, you can start your lives together in a remote quaint town.
-Whatever your version is of an an epic adventure, we say go for it!
+Whatever your version is of an epic adventure, we say go for it!

 Your elopement experience might just consist of the two of you, an officiant, and your photographer.
 To note, your photographer can also double as your witness for the marriage license.
 Alternatively, you may want to involve your immediate families and a few of your closest friends in some way.
 If they are empowered to play a role, it can add to the celebratory feel, while still keeping it simple.

-Having an adventurous elopement can allow you to really embrace your personalities.
+Having an adventurous elopement or small wedding can allow you to really embrace your personalities.
 It creates a truly unique story around one of the most significant days of your lives.